 Within the borough of Doncaster, and just seven miles north east of the town of Doncaster itself, is the town of Hatfield.
 William Brewster’s mother, Mary Smythe, was almost certainly baptized here in the Parish Church of St Lawrence.
 Mary’s father, William Smythe, and his two wives are known to have been buried at the church, as well as other Smythe family members.

-In 2020 the United Kingdom, United States of America and Holland will commemorate and celebrate the 400th anniversary of the sailing of the Mayflower, this celebration in the UK will be Mayflower 400.
+In 2020 the United Kingdom, United States of America and Holland commemorated the 400th anniversary of the sailing of the Mayflower, known as Mayflower400.

 For day out ideas involving Doncaster's rich culture and heritage click HERE.